-Play is often defined as children’s work.
-It is through play that children organize and make sense of the world.
-Play also helps children work through tensions in their lives.
+Educators say that play is the work of childhood.
+Through play, children organize and make sense of their world.
+Play also helps children process tensions and fears in their lives.
 Play brings out children’s creativity and so much more.

 Think of the importance of play in your own life.
 As a child, you probably engaged in active play like riding bikes, climbing trees, or jumping rope.
 You probably also engaged in quieter play like drawing pictures, playing board games, and constructing elaborate structures.
 You learned much from these experiences, including building your strength and imagination, taking turns, and following rules.
 Many of us can appreciate the value of play for children under five, but it might still be a stretch to appreciate play for school-agers.
-And yet, play continues to be important in the lives of children as they enter school.
-As a matter of fact, play continues to be important even for adults.
+And yet, play continues to be important in the lives of children as they enter school and even beyond.

 Make sure children are not over-scheduled.
 Leave time for open-ended, unstructured play.